(Editor’s Note: This article has been updated since originally being published on Pittsburgh Soccer Report on April 13, 2017)

 I remember how excited many of us that had been part of the soccer community in Pittsburgh for many years were when Highmark Stadium finally opened to provide a visible and viable home for the world’s most popular sport in our region.

-The Keystone Derby rivals were the Hounds first opponents on that momentous date in Pittsburgh Soccer history.
+The Keystone Derby rivals, Harrisburg City Islanders, were the Hounds first opponents on that momentous date in Pittsburgh Soccer history.

-To commemorate that day, I’ve re-posted below my original game story (at the time for Pittsburgh Sports Report), on April 13, 2013.
+To commemorate that day, we’ve re-posted below my original game story (at the time for Pittsburgh Sports Report), on April 13, 2013.

 FROM PITTSBURGH SPORTS REPORT (APRIL 13, 2013)